 Lurdes Capela and Petiscos da Bó Gusta are nice places to visit in the evening.
 Lurdes Capela is a typical Portuguese restaurant where you can order meat, fish, and vegetarian dishes.
 You sit on the iconic wooden chairs and are served in its country style.
 It’s not fancy which makes it so much fun.
 Among the residents of the village, this restaurant is considered the best.

 Petiscos da Bó Gusta is a Portugese tapas bar.
 A nice place to sit down if you want to eat Portuguese tapas.
 Price for a tapas costs between €4 / $4 and €7 / $7.
 We had dinner here at the weekend and a lot of students were working at that time, this is fun, but you have to pay attention to your bill because with us they had made a mistake.
-They will also restore this if you indicate this.

 Around Peneda Gerês National Park you can use public transport but in the park itself very difficult.
 In order not to be tied to the times of public transport, it is therefore much better to have a car at your disposal to get around.
 The easiest way is to rent a car at Rentalcars, a nice platform where you can easily find the best deals.